-Alison Rose has worked at Royal Bank of Scotland (RBS) for 27 years.
-Prior to her current role Alison was Deputy Chief Executive Officer of NatWest Holdings and CEO of the Commercial and Private Banking business.
+Alison Rose has worked at the NatWest Group for 27 years.
+Prior to her current role Alison was Deputy Chief Executive Officer of NatWest Holdings and Chief Executive Officer of the commercial and private banking business.

 Previous roles include Head of Europe, Middle East and Africa, Markets and International Banking, and Global Head of International Banking Capital and Balance Sheet.